-This is especially helpful if you are buying online from stores such as Amazon.
+This is especially helpful if you are buying online from stores.
 The information on battery voltage should be under the specifications so that you can see it in detail.

 Sometimes, the website might not have enough information about this, so you can try contacting customer support or checking questions and answers for more details on the toy’s voltage rating.

 Look at the label on the battery cartridge

 The label is usually available right on top of the batteries.
 Most Power Wheel toy models include an average voltage indication on their labels like ’12 volts’ or ’24 volts’.

 If you want to know the exact voltage rating, then look at the ‘voltage under load’ specification on that label.
 It will give a detailed description of what Power Wheels toys are powered by and their respective voltages.

 In case you already bought the Power Wheels toy, then the user manual is your best bet.
 It will give you all the information about the voltage rating of that toy in detail and may also include other specifications like its amperage or wattage ratings.

 A battery’s voltage can be precisely measured using this method.
 However, before to using the voltmeter, the battery must be fully charged, which takes around 14 hours.

 You can then disconnect the battery and hook it up to the voltmeter.
 Voltmeter readings provide the battery’s maximum voltage after being fully charged.